rprops/MetaG_analysis_workflow/README.md

 ### General software installations
 Modules required for quality trimming of reads (adapter contamination/read quality).

-Install trimmomatic in your path (http://www.usadellab.org/cms/?page=trimmomatic) to remove adapters.
+Install trimmomatic in your path (http://www.usadellab.org/cms/?page=trimmomatic).
+We will use the adapter databases available there to do adater trimming with scythe.
 Unzip binary (source may give difficulties) in your local directory:
 ```
 unzip Trimmomatic-Src-0.36.zip
 ```